 Google tackles Facebook in India with hyper-local social network

-[BANGALORE] A Mumbai train commuter who witnessed an accident earlier this month, turned to his smartphone to ask neighbors how to help a bleeding victim.
+A MUMBAI train commuter who witnessed an accident earlier this month, turned to his smartphone to ask neighbours how to help a bleeding victim.
 Responses poured in instantaneously.
 Take him to the station master at the next stop; ask the ticket collector for first aid; call 138 for emergency help and so on.
 Not long after, the commuter posted a happy ending: the injured party had received medical attention.

-This transpired within minutes on Neighbourly, the hyper-local social network unveiled in India this month by Google's Next Billion Users program.
-The neighborhood network -- available in Mumbai and soon to expand to other cities –- lets people share local expertise and crucial information with others in the vicinity.
+This transpired within minutes on Neighbourly, the hyper-local social network unveiled in India this month by Google's Next Billion Users programme.
+The neighbourhood network - available in Mumbai and soon to expand to other cities - lets people share local expertise and crucial information with others in the vicinity.
 The crowd-sourced recommendations range widely: kitchen cabinet makers, service stations that repair electric scooters, cricket ticket sellers, gardening supplies stores and much more.

 With almost a half billion Indians now using smartphones, Google sees an opportunity to become a one-stop shop for search, social networking and payments.
 "After missing the last wave of social, Google is trying to use its platform to become a significant player in these areas," says New Delhi-based Forrester Research forecast analyst, Satish Meena.